GioF71/tidal-connect/README.md

 CARD_INDEX|Alsa index of the audio card CARD_DEVICE|Audio device, optional
 CARD_FORMAT|Audio format, optional (`S32_LE`, `S16_LE`, etc)
-FORCE_PLAYBACK_DEVICE|If set and if the file `asound.conf` is provided in `/userconfig`, this will be the playback device FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
+FORCE_PLAYBACK_DEVICE|If set and if there is an `asound.conf` provided or selected via a prefix in `userconfig`, this will be the playback device
+FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
 Defaults to `TIDAL connect`.
 ASOUND_FILE_PREFIX|Search asound.conf with this prefix, a `.` is used as separator CREATED_ASOUND_CARD_NAME|When creating asound.conf, use this as the declared device name